 Timeline for implementation in EUDAMED:

-Changes introduced in the revised guidance will be implemented in EUDAMED in the coming months and after the mandatory use date.
+Changes will be implemented in EUDAMED in the coming months and after the mandatory use date.
 A transitional period will be foreseen to switch the task of SS(C)P upload in EUDAMED from the notified body to the manufacturer.

-In practice, from 28th May 2026 (date of mandatory use of the first four modules of EUDAMED) and until the new functionalities described in paragraph 2 are fully available in the EUDAMED Production environment, notified bodies will continue to upload SS(C)Ps alongside the registration of new certificates, including their updates, for concerned devices.
+In practice, from 28th May 2026 (date of mandatory use of the first four modules of EUDAMED) and until the new functionalities described in paragraph 2 are fully available in the EUDAMED Production environment, notified bodies need to upload SS(C)Ps alongside the registration of new certificates, including their updates, for concerned devices.
 The upload concerns only the master SS(C)Ps, without the translations.
-Management of translations will continue to be done by the manufacturer as currently in line with MDCG 2021-1 rev.1 and MDCG 2022-12 respectively.
+Management of translations will be done by the manufacturer in line with MDCG 2021-1 rev.1 and MDCG 2022-12 respectively.

 The new functionalities will first be available in the EUDAMED Playground environment and a few months later in the Production environment.
 The interval between the deployments in Playground and Production is intended to provide manufacturers and notified bodies with a transition period to adapt their internal processes and test the functionalities in Playground and therefore ensure compliance with the requirements.

+Devices placed on the market before the mandatory use of the UDI/Devices module

+Since manufacturers will only be able to upload SS(C)Ps from October 2026 onwards, the original transitional period of 6 months for devices registration is de facto reduced substantially for SS(C)P upload.

+Moreover, a 12-month transition period for notified bodies to upload the corresponding certificates in the Notified Bodies & Certificates module (ending on 27 May 2027) is foreseen.
+Due to this transition period, there may be a significant number of devices registered in EUDAMED which do not have yet a corresponding certificate and related SS(C)P registered by the notified body when the functionality that allows manufacturers to manage SS(C)Ps is available in Production.

+Therefore, manufacturers should upload SS(C)Ps in EUDAMED as soon as possible, and no later than 27 February 2027 for devices placed on the market before mandatory use considering that manufacturers and notified bodies should align on timelines to fulfil their registration obligations.